-In accordance with provision 3.7 of the Belgian Corporate Governance Code, the Board of Directors has, on 27 July 2006, promulgated the Bekaert Dealing Code.
-As a result of the EU Market Abuse Regulation, the Board of Directors has, on 28 July 2016, approved a new version of the Bekaert Dealing Code, effective 3 July 2016.
-The Bekaert Dealing Code is included in its entirety in the Bekaert Charter as Appendix 4.
+In accordance with provision 3.7 of the 2009 Belgian Code on Corporate Governance, the Board of Directors has, on 27 July 2006, promulgated the Bekaert Dealing Code.
+Because of the EU Market Abuse Regulation, the Board of Directors has adopted a new version of the Bekaert Dealing Code, which became effective on 3 July 2016.
+The Bekaert Dealing Code is included in its entirety in the Bekaert Corporate Governance Charter as Appendix 4.
 The Bekaert Dealing Code restricts transactions in Bekaert financial instruments by members of the Board of Directors, the BGE, senior management and certain other persons during closed and prohibited periods.
 The Code also contains rules concerning the disclosure of executed transactions by leading managers and their closely associated persons through a notification to the Company and to the Belgian Financial Services and Markets Authority (FSMA).
-The Company Secretary is the Dealing Code Officer for purposes of the Bekaert Dealing Code.
+The Company Secretary is the Dealing Code Officer for purposes of the Bekaert Dealing Code